City of Savage Zoning and Subdivision Code Update

 Phase 5

-City of Savage Zoning and Code Update is currently at this stageFinal Code Updates for adoption and implementation
+City of Savage Zoning and Subdivision Code Update is currently at this stageFinal Code Updates for adoption and implementation

-November 2025 to January 2026
+November 2025 to June 2026

 - Planning Commission to begin review of draft articles at the October 23, 2025 meeting